nullren/vanity-eth-js/README.md

 # Usage

 It's pretty barebones and not user friendly.
 Edit the source file `src/main.js` and set the prefix or any other criteria you want.
 It can take upwards of 10 minutes or so to match a prefix like `0xdead`.
+Run with `yarn start`.

 # Contributions